nuxeo/nuxeo-drive/docs/sentry.md

 The metric is eligible on fresh Nuxeo and Alfresco installations.
 Existing Nuxeo installations whose immutable `original_version` is earlier than the Nuxeo rollout version in `nxdrive/__init__.py` are also eligible.
+When an older installation has no `original_version`, Drive falls back to the `client_version` read before startup updates it.
 Alfresco is a pilot release, so existing Alfresco installations are not treated as legacy installations for this metric.

 After successful capture, Drive stores the UTC completion time in `sentry_first_run_metric_sent_at`.
 A second attempt is never made when this